jaclynj/dancingcities/README.md

 ###APIs:

 - GoogleMaps API - provides latitude and longitude coordinates where buildings will be generate.
 - Twitter API - for authentication and for finding location-based tweets
 - SoundCloud API - hosts the streaming audio
 - WebAudio API - uses the soundcloud track to control the music, and provides array of data.
 The array of data is used to move the shapes.

 ###Languages/Librarys:
 - Ruby: Rails
-- JavaScript: ThreeJS(built on WEBGL), ShaderParticlesJS(also built on WebGL), AJAX & jQuery
+- JavaScript: ThreeJS (library for WebGL), ShaderParticles (helper library for ThreeJS), PhysiJS (Physics library for ThreeJS using Ammo), AmmoJS (Physics library) AJAX & jQuery

 ## Data Models
 - Users